-When your gums are turning red and puffy, and start to bleed when you floss, these could be signs of impending gum disease.
-At its worst stage, this disease is known as periodontal disease or periodontitis.
+Are your gums are turning red and puffy?
+Do your gums start to bleed when you floss or eat hard foods?
+If you answered yes to either question, you may be showing signs of gum disease.
+At its worst stage, this oral health condition is known as periodontal disease or periodontitis.
 But what you absolutely need to know is how dangerous this disease can be if left untreated.

 Our goal at Diane W. Sherman, DMD is to prevent you from reaching the level of periodontitis.
 Even if you show the symptoms of early gum disease, we’ll help guide you towards the treatment you need.

 How To Prevent Periodontal Disease

 As scary as this condition sounds, gum disease entirely preventable!
 The best way to stave off periodontal disease is to keep up with good oral health care: